 The pupillage award at Garden Court Chambers is £35,000.
 This is divided into £29,000 during your first six months, and £6,000 as guaranteed earnings in your second six months.

-Pupils will receive an annual zone 1-2 London Travelcard and will be reimbursed for additional travelling expenses where appropriate.
+Pupils will receive a zone 1-2 London Travelcard in their 2nd Six and will be reimbursed for additional travelling expenses where appropriate.

 During your pupillage, your supervisors will produce feedback on the period of the time during which they supervised you.
 They will also seek comments from other tenants you produced work for.
 You will be asked to undertake two written assessments; one civil assessment and one criminal assessment.